danmiltenberger/danmiltenberger.github.io/index.md

 date: 2023-10-21

 ---

-If you're reading this, the website is working.

 ## Hi!

 I'm Dan Miltenberger, a mechanical engineering student at Virginia Commonwealth University.
 I'm a current senior and I'll be graduating May 2025.